- Our Team

 The Costa Hawkins Rental Housing Act is a powerful state law enacted in 1995 that places limits on rent control.

-Costa Hawkins allow landlords to raise the rent on an otherwise rent controlled unit to market rate when the “last original occupant” no longer lives in the unit.
+Costa Hawkins allows landlords to raise the rent on an otherwise rent-controlled unit to market rate when the “last original occupant” no longer lives in the unit.